goyalpramod/goyalpramod.github.io/_blogs/demysitifying_diffusion_models.markdown

 ## How this Blog is Structured

-First we talk about a very high level idea of diffusion models about how they work.
+First we talk about a very high level idea of diffusion models understanding how they work.
 In doing so we will be personifying each component of the whole pipeline.

 Once we have a general idea of the pipeline, We will dive into the ML side of those sections.

-Many sections of the diffusion model pipeline is mathematics heavy, hence I have added a completely different section for that.
+Many sections of the diffusion model pipeline are mathematics heavy, hence I have added a completely different section for that.
 Which is included after we understand the ML components.
 You can understand how diffusion models work (if you believe in some assumptions without looking at the proof) along with the code, without the maths.
-But I will still recommend going through the Mathematical ideas behind it, because they are essential for developing further for diffusion model research.
+But I will still recommend going through the Mathematical ideas behind it, because they are essential for text to image research.

 After Understanding everything, we will code it out.
-As it is substantially harder to keep the blog to readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function)
-Wherever I do not explicitly code a section out.
+As it is substantially harder to keep the blog to a readable length and maintain it's quality while giving the entire code for Stable Diffusion, I will link to the exact code (with definition for each function) Wherever I do not explicitly code a section out.

 Inference with Diffusion model deserves an entirely different blog of it's own, as I hope to finish this blog in a reasonable time.
-I have added links in the end ([Misc]()) to where you can further learn how to make the best diffusion model art and get better at it.
+I have added links in the end ([Misc](#misc--references)) to where you can further learn how to make the best diffusion model art and get better at it.

 Let us begin!!